bazelbuild/bazel/site/docs/creating-workers.md

   a valid execution requirement, though it’s not required for proto workers, since they are the default.

-  You can also set a "worker-key-mnemonic" in the execution requirements.
+  You can also set a `worker-key-mnemonic` in the execution requirements.
 This may be useful if you're reusing the executable for multiple action types and want to distinguish actions by this worker.

 * Temporary files generated in the course of the action should be saved to the worker's directory.
 This enables sandboxing.

+**Note**: To pass an argument starting with a literal `@`, start the argument with `@@` instead.
+If an argument is also an external repository label, it will not be considered a flagfile argument.

 Assuming a rule definition with "worker" attribute described above, in addition to a "srcs" attribute representing the inputs, an "output" attribute